KevinAst/eatery-nod-w/src/features/common/location/README.md

 It accomplishes the following:

- - Initializes the location through the 'auth' feature appDidStart() application-life-cycle-hook
+ - Initializes the location through the appInit() application-life-cycle-hook

  - Promotes the location through `fassets.sel.getLocation(appState)`.